coldchair/CPRet/README.md

 👉 [http://1.94.255.218:5000/](http://1.94.255.218:5000/)

 This demo supports both **duplicate problem detection** and **simplified description retrieval**.

+You can refer to the usage examples of the retrieval platform at: https://github.com/coldchair/CPRet/blob/main/TestCases.md

 It runs the same codebase and embedding model as the local deployment (see below), so you can preview its capabilities before setting up your own instance.

 ## 🧰 Repository Contents